 - It protects your ability to have freedom of speech and freedom of expression.

-- It safeguards against potential disrespect to others using the internet.
+- It safeguards against potential disrespect from others using the internet.

 - Online privacy helps in the safeguarding of social boundaries.